Enrico Caetani

 Enrico Caetani (6 August 1550 – 13 December 1599) was an Italian cardinal.

 Early life

-He was born at Sermoneta, the second son of Bonifacio, lord of Sermoneta, and Caterina di Alberto Pio, daughter of the lord of Carpi.
+He was born at Sermoneta, in the Papal States, as the second son of Bonifacio, lord of Sermoneta, and Caterina di Alberto Pio, daughter of the lord of Carpi.
 He was the nephew of Cardinal Niccolò Caetani, and brother of Camillo Caetani.

 On 11 Aug 1585, he was consecrated bishop by Giulio Antonio Santorio, Cardinal-Priest of San Bartolomeo all'Isola, with Massimiliano Palumbara, Archbishop of Benevento, Annibale de Capua, Archbishop of Naples, and Guillaume Damasi Van der Linden, Bishop of Roermond, serving as co-consecrators.

 Pope Sixtus V gave him the title of cardinal on 18 December 1585.
 In the same year he was appointed as Latin Patriarch of Alexandria, a position he held until 1587.
 In 1585 to 1587 he was legate in Bologna, and recommended Galileo Galilei to the university there in 1588.
 The chair, however, went to Giovanni Antonio Magini.